psinthong/AsterixDB-Sklearn/README.md

 	sudo -H pip install jep

 Make sure jep is accessible by a jvm.
 Drop jep JNI file into Java library path.
+Note: Depends on your system, it is either libjep.jnilib or libjep.so

 	sudo cp <path to Jep's JNI file> /Library/Java/Extensions

 	sudo cp /usr/local/lib/python3.6/site-packages/jep/libjep.jnilib /Library/Java/Extensions

 Note: If JEP is installed correctly, typing in 'jep' in your terminal should bring up a JEP shell.
 If there is an error, it is possible that your system's python interpreter does not find jep package in its search path.
 You would then need to set a path variable.

+To test if jep is configured correctly, try running a shell script below.

+	./test.sh

 ## <a name="training">Train a Machine Learning Model</a>